theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 - Polymorphism: Through interfaces and inheritance, our design allows objects of different types to be treated uniformly, promoting flexibility and extensibility in handling various data types and behaviors.

 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

+* Single Responsibility: Each class represent a single entity such as Manager, Helper, Funding Basket, Scheme, Evil Basket.
+It has a clear responsibility like Manager class handles user authentication and managing Funding Baskets).

+* High Cohesion: This aligns with the way entities relate in the ER diagrams.
+Classes representing entities Manager and Funding Basket, Helper and Scheme are together to achieve specific functionalities like creating funding baskets, submitting schemes.

+* Information Expert: Assigning functionalities based on information ownership.
+For example, FundingBasket class would own methods to add/remove Needs requests because it has the information about what Needs are associated with it.

+* Low Coupling: Minimizing dependencies between classes is crucial in an OO design.
+Classes like Manager shouldn't cause major changes in another class like Funding Basket.

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_